Facilitated Discussion (FD) by a trained staff member from the Academic Integrity Office

 The aim of the facilitated discussion is to obtain answers to all of your questions.
-After the discussion, you will have 3-5 business days to make your decision.
-If you need to do further investigation, then the discussion can be adjourned and a follow-up discussion convened once the required information is obtained.
+If the decision maker needs to do further investigation, then the discussion can be adjourned and a follow-up discussion convened once the required information is obtained.

 There are four (4) possible outcomes from the discussion:

-- Option 1: No finding of academic misconduct - no penalty is warranted.
-Note: The Fundamentals of Academic Integrity Quiz and Student Learning Services workshops can be assigned for educational purposes
+- Option 1: No finding of academic misconduct has occurred - no penalty is warranted.
+Note: The Fundamentals of Academic Integrity Quiz and Student Learning Support workshops can be assigned for educational purposes.

 - Option 2: The determination of academic misconduct is accepted by the student (no appeal is submitted by the student).